MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-Spaces-Direct-Hardware-Requirements.md

 This topic describes minimum hardware requirements for Storage Spaces Direct.

-For production, Microsoft recommends these [Windows Server Software-Defined](https://microsoft.com/wssd) hardware/software offers from our partners, which includes deployment tools and procedures.
+For production, Microsoft recommends these [Windows Server Software-Defined](https://microsoft.com/wssd) hardware/software offers from our partners, which include deployment tools and procedures.
 They are designed, assembled, and validated against our reference architecture to ensure compatibility and reliability, so you get up and running quickly.
 Learn more at [https://microsoft.com/wssd](https://microsoft.com/wssd).

 ![logos of our Windows Server Software Defined partners](media/hardware-requirements/wssd-partners.png)